 Visible Light Transmission

 The amount of light which passes through the sunglasses lenses and reaches your eyes is called Visible Light Transmission.
 Measured as a percentage, visible light transmittance is affected by lens tint (color), lens thickness, lens material and lens coatings.
 The best visible light transmittance percentage is typically between 15 and 25%, but a good pair of the more expensive sunglasses will limit visible light transmittance to 12 to 18%.
 While photochromic lenses automatically adjust to changing light conditions by getting darker on bright sunny days and lighter when light conditions are lighter, they are ineffective in cold conditions or when driving a car or flying an airplane.
 This is because UVB rays will not penetrate the windscreen and make the lenses darken.

 Expensive sunglasses should have frames that are not only beautiful but also comfortable.
 They should fit snugly on the nose and over the ears, but should not rub against your ears nor pinch.
 The frame should distribute the weight of the sunglasses evenly between your ears and your nose, and eyelashes should not contact the frame.
 Be aware of the different temple styles: Skull (most common), Bayonet (go straight back over your ears) and Cable (curve over, behind and under your ears).

 On this website you can find sunglasses that meet all of these requirements, and by comparison should not be considered expensive sunglasses.
 Ranging in price from $ 129.00 to just over $ 200.00 you should be able to find a pair perfect for you without spending $ 383K!
 We recommend the Made in America Randolph Aviator sunglasses for the best all-around value and performance.
 Have a prosperous day! p.s.
-Please share "Are Expensive Sunglasses Worth The Money?" with your friends using the buttons below.
+Please share "Are Expensive Sunglasses Worth The Money?" with your friends.
 Thanks!